 Disturbingly, Mr. Gallagher even received an ICE detainer for a Boston immigrant attached with the message “Happy hunting”.
 In response to the release of this report, Massachusetts ACLU lawyer Laura Rótolo noted that the documents published “directly contradict” public statements and promises by public officials who have stated that Boston police officers will not act as federal immigration agents.

 Officer Removed, Mayor Walsh Says the Relationship is Under Review

 Following the publishing of the WBUR News report, there has been some action by the Boston Police Department and other city government officials.
 To start, Mr. Gallager has been stripped from his role as the ICE liaison for the Boston Police Department.
 In addition, Mayor Walsh has indicated that his office will be investigating and reviewing the relationship between ICE and Boston Police.

 Mayor Walsh acknowledged that the documents obtained raise some questions and he reaffirmed his commitment to ensuring that the city’s police department will only cooperate with ICE in certain circumstances.
 While these are certainly important statements by Mayor Walsh, it is also clear that more needs to be done to ensure that our city’s law enforcement officers are protecting every member of the community, regardless of their immigration status.

 Speak to Our Boston Immigration Attorney Right Away

-At the Law Office of Joshua L. Goldstein, PC, our Massachusetts immigration lawyer is a strong, skilled advocate for immigrant rights.
+At the Goldstein Immigration Lawyers, our Massachusetts immigration lawyer is a strong, skilled advocate for immigrant rights.
 If you or someone you know needs legal help, please call our Boston office at (617) 722-0005 to get a confidential consultation.
 We represent clients in Boston and throughout the Commonwealth of Massachusetts.